 The background to this is that in the recycling industry, only the PE-flex fraction is fully allocated to high-quality material recycling.
 In principle, there are always certain periods of time between the recording of licensed quantities, their recycling and the corresponding reporting.
 This means that the minimum standard can only reflect the latest developments up to a certain point in time.

-In principle, it is important to know that the minimum standard is addressed to the dual systems and is therefore less
+It is important to note that the minimum standard is addressed to the dual systems and is thus less used as a regulatory instrument for the circular economy and much more as a driving force for the systems.

 Plastic Recyclers Europe (PRE) - the representative body for plastics recycling in Europe - emphasises that thermally stable PU-based inks should be preferred as they have less impact on the quality of the recyclates .